annotation/stam/README.md

   efficient/performant implementations, with regard to processing requirements but especially memory consumption.
 The model should be suitable for big data (millions of annotations).
-We sit at a point where we deem to have an optimal trade-off between simplicity and performance.
+We sit at a point where we deem to have an optimal trade-off between simplicity, flexibility and performance.

 * *Import & Export* - Reads/writes a simple JSON format.
 But also designed with export to more complex formats in mind (such as W3C Web Annotations / RDF)